 As the debate over the “overhead myth” has gained traction in the nonprofit sector, funders and nonprofits alike are looking to deepen their understanding of the concept of full cost.
-In this workshop, participants will gain an understanding of what is included in the full cost of program delivery, as well as the role funding full cost plays in helping grantees become financially resilient organizations.
-Framed from the grantmaker perspective, the session will explore how you can incorporate full cost funding into different grantmaking strategies, whether you are providing project grants or general operating support, one year or multi-year commitments or a combination of different approaches.
+In this workshop, participants gained an understanding of what is included in the full cost of program delivery, as well as the role funding full cost plays in helping grantees become financially resilient organizations.
+Framed from the grantmaker perspective, the session explored how you can incorporate full cost funding into different grantmaking strategies, whether you are providing project grants or general operating support, one year or multi-year commitments or a combination of different approaches.

 - An overview of the “nonprofit starvation cycle” and how funding full costs supports the long-term sustainability of grantee organizations

 - The mechanics behind calculating full cost: What should be included?
 What does a project budget that includes full cost look like?